microsoft/PowerPlatformConnectors/certified-connectors/Actsoft/README.md

-# Actsoft Mobile Workforce Plus
+# Actsoft TeamWherx
-Mobile Workforce Plus allows you to create and capture digital form information, capture employee timekeeping information, and manage work orders with a dispatching system.
+TeamWherx allows you to create and capture digital form information, capture employee timekeeping information, and manage work orders with a dispatching system.

-This connector uses the [Mobile Workforce Plus APIs]( https://developer.wfmplatform.com/) to make it easy to interact with information captured using the application.
-You can utilize various triggers or actions in the connector to easily extract data from Mobile Workforce Plus and integrate with other applications.
+This connector uses the [TeamWherx APIs]( https://developer.wfmplatform.com/) to make it easy to interact with information captured using the application.
+You can utilize various triggers or actions in the connector to easily extract data from TeamWherx and integrate with other applications.

 # Prerequisites
 In order to use this connector, you will need the following:

-- An active Mobile Workforce Plus Account
+- An active TeamWherx Account
-- Mobile Workforce Plus API Key
+- TeamWherx API Key
 - Microsoft Power Apps or Power Automate plan